 Hot Runner Molding: Efficient High Production

-Each runner system offers advantages and disadvantages.
+Each system offers advantages and disadvantages.
 Choosing the system to employ depends on the requirements of the part to be produced.
 A few of the considerations include:

 - Part complexity

-- Color requirements
+- Colour requirements

-- Physical characteristics of material
+- Physical characteristics of the material

-Furthermore, hot runners use only 100% virgin resins; no reprocessed or “re-grind” material is added.
-This is an important feature for specific applications where regrinding can cause material to yellow, or detracts from the material properties, such as clarity in light pipe or lens production, where long-lasting transparency is a specific requirement.
+Furthermore, mostly hot runners use 100% virgin resins; no reprocessed or “re-grind” material is added.
+This is an important feature for specific applications where regrinding can cause the material to yellow, or detracts from the material properties, such as clarity in light pipe or lens production, where long-lasting transparency is a specific requirement.

-Hot-Runner Systems: The Pros and Cons
+Hot-Runner Systems: The advantages and disadvantages

 Primary advantages of hot runner systems include: